-The VEX Robotics Competition allows students to design and build a robot from scratch to compete in regional, national and international events using the VEX EDR robotic platform.
+The VEX Robotics Competition allows students to design and build a robot from scratch to compete in regional, national and international events using the VEX V5 robotic platform.
 The actual challenge changes every year, but the same concepts remain so students and teams knowledge can grow with the programme.

 By its nature, robotics brings together all four legs of STEM while the competitive environment increases motivation and desire to succeed.
 This allows knowledge and skill development to flourish without compromising either.
 It also increases interpersonal skills, teamwork, creativity, perseverance, problem solving and time management – all key skills looked for by industry.